-Water is unquestionably one of the most important natural resources and is essential for sustaining life.
+Water is undoubtedly one of the most important natural resources and is essential for sustaining life.
 Unfortunately, almost all water is distributed across seas and oceans as saltwater, and therefore is unsuitable for use in industrial operations.
 The majority of process water, boiler feedwater and rinse water is taken from lakes, rivers and groundwater systems.
-Complex industrial water treatment and filtering procedures are necessary to remove contaminants from these freshwater sources before use.
+Industrial water treatment technology and filtering procedures are necessary to remove contaminants from these freshwater sources before use.

 Advancements in Industrial Reverse Osmosis: